researchart/fse20/submissions/available/eQual/STATUS.md

-Available.
+# Available

 All source code, artifacts, and user study data is provided, publicly available, and has a DOI.